 • Design defects that cause rollovers.

-A second type of defect affects a vehicle’s crashworthiness rather than the probability of crashing.
+Another type of defect affects a vehicle’s crashworthiness rather than the probability of crashing.
 This type comes into play when an accident happens and a component either fails to protect vehicle occupants from injury or causes injury to them that otherwise would not have occurred.

 Examples include: